 Introduction

 There is a difference between emotions and their intensity.
 Recognizing the intensity of emotions in a scientific way is considerably more challenging, as it involves underlying cognitive components, such as coping strategies and appraisal, that contribute to the modulation and expression of affective states.
 Moral, social and cultural components are also involved, which influence emotional reactivity [1].
 Each person, with their own personality traits, experiences, and the way they have or have not processed traumatic events, constitutes a unique and unrepeatable model.
 Profiling [1] starts from a principle of individuality; it is precisely the uniqueness of the individual that allows the profiler to make inferences and predictions.
-AI, on the other hand, starts from the analysis of large amounts of data with the aim of building models capable of generalizing, i.e., of capturing recurring patterns within the observed data.
-Generalization consists in the ability to extend inferences learned from known examples to new situations, making the system predictive even outside the original data, but sacrificing some sensitivity to specific individual cases.
+Unlike human profiling, which relies on the uniqueness of the individual, AI starts from the analysis of large amounts of data with the aim of building models capable of generalizing, i.e., of capturing recurring patterns within the observed data.

+While this allows AI to make predictions in new situations, it inherently sacrifices sensitivity to individual nuances, a critical flaw when assessing emotional intensity .

+Klaus Scherer’s Component Process Model (CPM) defines emotions as dynamic processes shaped by cognitive evaluations (Stimulus Evaluation Checks, or SECs), which assess an event’s relevance, implications, coping potential, and normative significance.
+Emotional intensity emerges from this appraisal sequence, supported by neuroscientific evidence linking these processes to brain structures like the anterior insula.
+AI, however, lacks the foundational elements—personal goals, history, and coping potential—to replicate SECs.
+It is thus confined to superficial inferences, analyzing only external outputs like facial expressions, which fails to capture the subjective and contextual nature of emotional intensity [2].